kimulaco/vanilla-smoothie/README.md

 ## Overview

 A minimal smooth scroll library based on vanilla JavaScript.
-Compressed file size is about 2KB.
+Compressed file size is less than 3KB.

 This library has no dependencies on other libraries.
 So you can easily use it without being influenced by the presence of the framework.